 Sprowl/Sproul and Variants are of Haplogroup R-U106

-To see the burial location of our possible ancient ancestor click the following link and select “RISE98, Battle Axe/Nordic LN, 2275-2032 BC” from the menu to the right (very last link in the light green section) Ancient Rise98 Burial The man buried in this grave is of the Haplogroup U106, which is the same Haplogroup as Sproul.
+To see the burial location of an ancient R-U106 ancestor click the following link and select “RISE98, Battle Axe/Nordic LN, 2275-2032 BC” from the menu to the right (very last link in the light green section) Ancient Rise98 Burial.
+The man buried in this grave is of the Haplogroup U106, which is the same Haplogroup as Sproul.
 I’m not suggesting we are descended from this individual but of the same geographic area of the Germanic tribes.
 Further SNP testing will need to be done to try and chisel down a more specific ancient ancestry.

 Now “Germanic tribes” is a broad description which includes the North Sea territories of the Angles, Jutes, Saxons and Danes.
 Future SNP testing will need to continue in order to narrow down which ethnic group we belong.